elastic/kibana/x-pack/solutions/security/plugins/security_solution/docs/testing/test_plans/detection_response/prebuilt_rules/upgrade.md

 And this rule has an update available that changes its rule type When user opens the Rule Updates table
 Then this rule should be displayed in the table
-And the Upgrade Rule button should be enabled
+And the Upgrade Rule button should be disabled
-When user upgrades the rule
-Then success message should be displayed after upgrade And the upgraded rule should be removed from the table And user should see the number of rules available to upgrade decreased by 1
+And the user should not be able to upgrade them directly from the table And there should be a message/tooltip indicating why the rule cannot be upgraded directly
 ```

 #### **Scenario: User can bulk upgrade selected rules with rule type changes**